Chalo

-Chalo is a 2018 Indian Telugu-language action romantic comedy drama film written and directed by director Venky Kudumula marking his debut as a director.
-The film, produced by Usha Mulpuri on Ira Creations banner features Naga Shourya and Rashmika Mandanna (in her Telugu debut).
-Mahati Swara Sagar composed the soundtrack and the background score for the film while Sai Sriram provided the cinematography and Kotagiri Venkateswara Rao did the editing for the film.
+Chalo is a 2018 Indian Telugu-language action romantic comedy drama film written and directed by Venky Kudumula in his directorial debut.

+The film, produced by Usha Mulpuri under the Ira Creations banner, stars Naga Shaurya and Rashmika Mandanna (in her Telugu debut).
+Mahati Swara Sagar composed the soundtrack and background score for the film, while Sai Sriram handled the cinematography and Kotagiri Venkateswara Rao edited the film.
 The film was extensively shot in Hyderabad.

-Released worldwide on 2 February 2018, the film became Naga Shourya's highest-grosser in India and overseas.
+Released worldwide on 2 February 2018, the film became Naga Shaurya's highest-grossing film in India and overseas.

 Plot

 The story starts with a man entering a jail cell.
 The inmate tells another inmate his history.
 He is the father of Hari, a young man who loves fights.
-When the boy was little and would cry, the father would then let him beat someone, making him happy.
+When Hari was little and would cry, his father would let him beat someone, making him happy.
 As he became older, he often fought.
 The police warn Hari's father that if he fights with anyone, they will punish him.
-Fed up with his behavior, they decide to send Hari to Tiruppuram, a village on the border between Andhra Pradesh and Tamil Nadu where there are daily fights between Telugu and Tamil people, upon the insistence of Hari's father's friend.
+Fed up with his behavior, they decide to send Hari to Tiruppuram, a village on the border between Andhra Pradesh and Tamil Nadu, where there are daily fights between Telugu and Tamil people, upon the insistence of Hari's father's friend.
 They immediately send Hari there by lying to him that they received a transfer to Tiruppuram.
-Upon entering Tiruppuram, he is lured into the Tamil faction and escapes unscathed to the Telugu side, and befriends auto driver Bose, who explains the scenario in the village.
+Upon entering Tiruppuram, he is lured into the Tamil faction, escapes unscathed to the Telugu side, and befriends auto driver Bose, who explains the scenario in the village.

-Hari's new college is governed by the authoritarian principal Paramatma, who shields the college from the village feud, and discourages fights.
-After entering his college, where he is enrolled, he goes to the shed behind the college to participate in the fight between Telugu and Tamil people hosted by the canteen owner, where he accidentally helps the Tamil people win upon seeing Karthika, a Tamil girl and is smitten with her.
+Hari's new college is governed by the authoritarian principal Paramatma, who shields the college from the village feud and discourages fights.
+After entering his college, where he is enrolled, he goes to the shed behind the college to participate in the fight between Telugu and Tamil people hosted by the canteen owner, where he accidentally helps the Tamil people win upon seeing Karthika, a Tamil girl, and is smitten with her.
 He later befriends Sathya, a Tamil student.
 Hari repeatedly tries to impress her, but she remains unimpressed.
 Finally, after he changes her mindset, she falls in love with him, but she needs the approval of her father Veeramuthu, the leader of the Tamil faction.
-A mix-up of names results in him seeking the approval of Keshava, the leader of the Telugu faction and Veeramuthu's sworn nemesis.
+A mix-up of names makes him seek the approval of Keshava, the leader of the Telugu faction and Veeramuthu's sworn nemesis.
 The village is governed by the zamindar, who acts as the negotiator between them.
 Hari accidentally helps Keshava humiliate Veeramuthu, earning the latter's ire.